Skip to content

 Create a weekly five-question challenge and post the leaderboard on Friday.
 Keep it low-stakes.
 No prizes beyond naming rights for next week’s topic.

-This pairs cleanly with team building trivia questions.
-Use trivia when the team wants answers, scoring, and a clear winner.
-Use ice breaker questions when the goal is conversation.
+It pairs cleanly with team building trivia questions.
+Reach for trivia when the team wants answers, scoring, and a clear winner.
+Reach for ice breaker questions when the goal is just conversation.

 6. Desk Detective